-Since 2020, I have been working at Electronic Arts (EA), leading UX research for the EA app on Windows.
-The EA app is a desktop application that players can use to buy games, discover content, or connect with their friends on PC.
+Since 2020, I have been working at Electronic Arts (EA), leading UX research for an e-commerce desktop platform that players can use to buy games, discover content, or connect with their friends on PC.

 Another important part of my job is growing the team’s UXR practice.
 I regularly spend time on initiatives that can help scale research efforts across the product and design team, such as building a central repository of insights or creating guides and templates for common UXR methods.

-I can’t cover any specific studies here, but if you want to learn more about my work, feel free to get in touch.
+I can’t cover any specific studies here, but if you want to learn more about my research work at EA, feel free to get in touch.